INNOVATION AND THE SCIENCE OF HAIR

 Growth factors are responsible for increasing the blood flow to the hair follicle.
 This function is essential to regulating hair growth.
 Poor circulation to the scalp means the hair bulb does not receive the nutrients it needs and results in hair loss.

-A deficient blood supply limits the amount of nutrients, energy and trace elements that reach the hair, causing it to enter the telogen (shedding) phase too early.
+Poor circulation and/or certain dietary deficiencies can limit the supply of energy and trace elements to the hair, causing it to enter the telogen (shedding) phase too early.

-Biotrinine is a new natural key ingredient, obtained by aqueous extraction of the aerial parts of watercress (Nasturtium officinale) and nasturtium (Trapaeolum majus).
+Biotrinine is a new natural-origin key ingredient, obtained by aqueous extraction of the aerial parts of watercress (Nasturtium officinale) and nasturtium (Trapaeolum majus).

 It was chosen by René Furterer for its ability to act at each key stage of the life cycle* of the hair in the anagen phase.

 Its mode of action: